36 caregiver tips: How to make bathing easier for the elderly ?

 So to sum up

-To make bathing easier for th elderly take everything slowly, and find out
+To make bathing easier for the elderly, take everything slowly and find out

 - why your parent maybe isn’t washing as much as they should

 - ask what they need from you – you need to place the emphasis on supporting your parents, reinforcing their independence as much as you can